SoftInstigate/restheart-website/services.md

 * As soon as the task is closed, the actual worked time is deducted from the balance.

 At any time the Customer can:
-* top-up the balance, thus extending the service;
+* Top-up the balance, thus extending the service.
-* request the current balance.
+* Request the current balance.

 ### Response Goal
 The First Response Goal is 16 working hours.